bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 An alternative to using a VPN is the [Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network)) anonymity network.
-For most people I do **not** recommend Tor for a number of reasons including: poor performance due to the multiple network hops involved, poor web experience due to the strict browsing mode used, and bandwidth constraints due to the basic architecture of the network.
+For most people, I do **not** recommend Tor for a number of reasons including: poor performance due to the multiple network hops involved, poor web experience due to the strict browsing mode used, and bandwidth constraints due to the basic architecture of the network.
 A VPN will provide a superior user experience.
+Tor however is appropriate, as part of a layered security regime, for dissidents, national security reporters, whistleblowers and other targeted users.

 [This Wirecutter](https://thewirecutter.com/reviews/best-vpn-service) article
 is a useful companion piece on the subject of VPN services.